tresoldi/ngesh/manuscript/paper.md

 `ngesh` compares favorably in historical linguistics and stemmatics.
-For the former, it provides default parameters that produce trees closer to those found in the field, all while using formats that better fit the existing pipelines (such as CLDF [@cldf]) and laying ground for the usage of different character values (such as sound changes) besides the default cognate-sets for modelling lexical replacement.
+For the former, it provides default parameters that produce trees closer to those found in the field, particularly in terms of the simulation of horizontal transfers (i.e., loanword), all while using formats that better fit the existing linguistic pipelines, such as CLDF [@cldf], and laying ground for the usage of different character values (such as sound changes) besides the default cognate-sets for modelling lexical replacement.